grafana/mimir/docs/sources/configuration/config-file-reference.md

   # CLI flag: -alertmanager.alertmanager-client.tls-insecure-skip-verify
   [tls_insecure_skip_verify: <boolean> | default = false]

-# The interval between persisting the current alertmanager state (notification
+# [advanced] The interval between persisting the current alertmanager state
-# log and silences) to object storage.
-This is only used when sharding is
+# (notification log and silences) to object storage.
+This is only used when
-# enabled.
-This state is read when all replicas for a shard can not be
+# sharding is enabled.
+This state is read when all replicas for a shard can not
-# contacted.
-In this scenario, having persisted the state more frequently will
+# be contacted.
+In this scenario, having persisted the state more frequently
-# result in potentially fewer lost silences, and fewer duplicate notifications.
+# will result in potentially fewer lost silences, and fewer duplicate
+# notifications.
 # CLI flag: -alertmanager.persist-interval
 [persist_interval: <duration> | default = 15m]
 ```